payne/documentation/mac/installHomebrew.md

   ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
   ```

+  Click "Allow" if it asks you something about accessing git in your keychain.

 2. This will put a bunch of crap into `/usr/local`
 3. Each thing you install with brew will add a new folder to `/usr/local` and then symlink the binary to `/usr/local/bin`